• Free Tours

 For all lovers of all that is Art Nouveau, do not miss this curvy masterpiece.

-It has to be the most over the top apartment building that Gaudí ever designed.
+It has to be the most over-the-top apartment building that Gaudí ever designed.

 From the shiny glass tiles to the iron skull balconies, topped with a ceramic dragon roof, this house is a photographer’s dream.

-The interior is just as magical as outside.
+Want to explore inside?
+The interior is just as magical as the outside.
 Curvaceous walls, dripping ceilings, impossible carpentry and a sea-inspired patio.

 MY LOCAL TIP: Buy your ticket online as it works out quite a bit cheaper.
-Be aware that the basic online ticket does not entitle you to skip the line (which are long in high season).
+Be aware that the basic online ticket does not entitle you to skip the lines (which are long in high season).

 4- Park Güell